aicis/fresco/doc/source/developers.rst

 The documentation will be built automatically and uploaded to `fresco.readthedocs.org <http://fresco.readthedocs.org>`_ when new changes are pushed to the repository.
-Before comitting changes to the documentation, it is a good idea to build the documentation locally and check that it looks ok.
+Before committing changes to the documentation, it is a good idea to build the documentation locally and check that it looks ok.
 This can be done as follows.